-Donald E. Graham serves as Chairman of the Board of the Company as well as Chief Executive Officer of the Company, and together with the lead Director, Warren E. Buffett, forms the Executive Committee of the Board of Directors of the Company.
+Donald E. Graham serves as Chairman of the Board of the Company as well as Chief Executive Officer of the Company.
 The Board of Directors believes that Mr. Graham's service as both Chairman of the Board and Chief Executive Officer is in the best interests of the Company.
 This structure is appropriate, given the significant shareholdings in the Company of Mr. Graham and the Graham family, and also serves other purposes.
 Mr. Graham possesses in-depth strategic and operational knowledge of the opportunities and challenges facing the Company and is best positioned to develop agendas that focus on matters that merit Board attention.
-At his request, Mr. Graham has not received a raise in his annual salary nor received an annual bonus in 19 years in his current non-Board roles and receives no compensation as a member of the Board.
+At his request, Mr. Graham has not received a raise in his annual salary nor received an annual bonus in 20 years in his current non-Board roles and receives no compensation as a member of the Board.
 Because his shareholdings represent his main financial interest in the Company, the Board believes that Mr. Graham's interests are well aligned with those of shareholders and that his dual role promotes decisive leadership, accountability and clarity in the overall direction of the Company's business strategy.
 The Board also believes that this approach facilitates clear and consistent communication of the Company's strategy to all stakeholders.

-While as a "controlled company," the Company is not legally required to have a majority of independent Directors, the majority of the Board is in fact comprised of independent Directors who act as an effective counterbalance to Mr. Graham in his dual role.
-Mr. Buffett, as lead independent Director, typically chairs executive sessions of Board meetings and consults with Mr. Graham and senior management regarding issues to be included in Board meeting agendas.
-Mr. Buffett collaborates with Mr. Graham in reviewing key operational and other matters in his role as a member of the Executive Committee of the Board and acts as liaison between Mr. Graham and the independent Directors.
+While as a "controlled company" the Company is not legally required to have a majority of independent Directors, the majority of the Board is in fact comprised of independent Directors who act as an effective counterbalance to Mr. Graham in his dual role.
+The Board also appoints a lead independent Director.
+Since 2003, Warren E. Buffett has served in this capacity, and, effective following the Meeting, Christopher C. Davis will become the lead independent Director.
+The lead independent Director typically chairs executive sessions of Board meetings and consults with Mr. Graham and senior management regarding issues to be included in Board meeting agendas.
+The lead independent Director is also expected to collaborate with Mr. Graham in reviewing key operational and other matters and to act as a liaison between Mr. Graham and the independent Directors.

 The Board as a whole actively considers strategic decisions proposed by management, including matters affecting the business strategy and competitive and financial positions of the Company, and monitors the Company's risk profile.
 Board meetings are focused on strategic matters affecting major areas of the Company's business, including operational, execution and competitive risks and risk management initiatives.
 The Board fulfills certain risk oversight functions through its standing committees.
 For example, the Finance Committee reviews and makes recommendations to the Board related to major acquisitions or dispositions, including with respect to attendant risks, and the Compensation Committee addresses the risk profile of the Company's compensation program and arrangements.
 The Audit Committee also plays a key role in risk oversight, particularly with respect to financial reporting, accounting and compliance matters.